etornamklu/neetcode-150/top-k-frequency/notes.md

   * `freq[i]` contains all numbers that appeared `i` times
   * Max frequency is at most `len(nums)`, hence size `n + 1`

----

-Let me know if you'd like to see a heap-based alternative written the same way!